 After performing all the other possible checks listed above there may still be the simple question of “how do you know if you have a secret indictment?”
 Even after searching police and court records, only so much information can be discerned and the question of a secret indictment may remain.
 Unfortunately there is very little the individual can do at this point to find more information.

 In this case, when all other options have been exhausted the only reasonable plan of action is to contact a criminal lawyer.
 Criminal Lawyers will have access to more sensitive information that is not available to the general public, or at the very least can learn more information than the individual.
-Not only will they have a better chance of answering the question of whether or not a secret indictment has been issued, they can also advise the individual on how to proceed while they try to figure out the answer and also explain how long the police have to charge you with a crime.
+Not only will they have a better chance of answering the question of whether or not a secret indictment has been issued, they can also advise the individual on how to proceed while they try to figure out the answer and also explain the timeframe police have to charge you with a crime.

 Criminal defense attorneys should be easy to find.
 Simply get in contact with one that comes highly recommended and deliver any information as to why a secret indictment may have been issued as well as basic personal information so that they can begin their search.